-- In the project tree, descriptor groups display at the top of the tree above the divider line.
+- In the project tree, descriptor groups are displayed at the top above the divider line.

 - Creators and Explorers can create their own descriptor groups.

-- The descriptor manager displays descriptor groups under the "Owned by me."
+- The descriptor manager displays descriptor groups under "Owned by me."

-- In the project tree, descriptor groups display at the top of the tree under the divider line.
+- In the project tree, descriptor groups are displayed at the top under the divider line.

 a.
 Create a new descriptor group